undersky0/BookingBugTest/README.md

 Ruby 2.2.0 Rails 4.2.1

-Questions 4 isn't finished, because I wasn't able to connect to the API neither with curl, noir website GUI.
+- Questions 4 isn't finished, because I wasn't able to connect to the API neither with curl, noir website GUI.
 Kept getting the Request Code 400,401 or 404.
 Even tried creating a new account and created a post on the forum.
 I'll try again in the morning, really want to finish it.

-The answers to questions 1,2,3 can be found in models/blog_api.rb and assets/javascript/blog_api.js including specs.
+- The answers to questions 1,2,3 can be found in models/blog_api.rb and assets/javascript/blog_api.js including specs.

-For question 5 I used db/structure.sql for creating tables and inserting data.
+- For question 5 I used db/structure.sql for creating tables and inserting data.
 Wasn't sure how I was expected to create them, but I remember you mentioning during the interview that there is still a lot of legacy code.
 Thats why it seemed like a good idea to write SQL like that. rake db:setup stills works.

+Thank you for consideration

 For questions 1 to 4 provide answers in Javascript and Ruby code